InspecVision: Technology

 The SurfScan integrates with the Planar 2D automatic inspection software to allow inspection of both the parts 2D shape and its 2 ½D features with a single click.
 The high-resolution digital camera of the measurement system captures more than 20 million data points in one second with a single scan.

 The Opti-Scan 3D is a non-contact white light scanning system.
 The system consists of a projector and a high resolution camera mounted side by side.
-Scans are achieved by projecting a series of stripes onto the part; the projected stripes are then captured with the camera and the images analysed to produce a 3D point cloud of the scanned surface.
+Scans are achieved by projecting a series of stripes onto the part; the projected stripes are then captured with the camera and the images analyzed to produce a 3D point cloud of the scanned surface.
 Because the system measures every visible surface every time it scans the part; it is likely to detect minuscule and extra features.
 In addition, because the optical CMM produces a measurement at every pixel in the camera; it can process the highly ordered data much more easily than the disordered point clouds from laser scanners mounted on traditional CMM devices.
 The InspecVision Opti-Scan systems use patented technology to create both surface and edge measurements achieving unprecedented levels of accuracy.
 Opti-Scan 3D can offer you single click inspection, mobile large volume scanning and is also the world's only system that can measure edges in 3D.

 In 2017 InspecVision launched the Accuity system which is an automated, large field of view, telecentric gauging system that can scan in both 2D and 3D.

 In April 2021, the company was awarded the Queens's Award for Enterprise: International Trade for outstanding export performance.